Some Aspects of Spherical Symmetric Extremal Dyonic Black Holes in 4d N=1 Supergravity: Conclusions

 1truecm

 \\ 0.15truecm One of us, B.E.G, would like to thank T. Kimura and P. Smyth for valuable discussions.
 He is also grateful to J. Louis and the people at II.
 Institut f\"ur Theoretische Physik, Universit\"at Hamburg for warmest hospitality during his stay.
-This paper is funded by ITB Alumni Association Research Grant (HR IA-ITB) 2009 No. 180a/K01.7/PL/2009 and IMHERE DIKTI Project 2010.
+We also greatly thanks M. Satriawan for proof reading the manuscript and correcting some grammar.
+This paper was initially funded by ITB Alumni Association Research Grant (HR IA-ITB) 2009 No. 180a/K01.7/PL/2009 and IMHERE DIKTI Project 2010, ITB Alumni Association Research Grant (HR IA-ITB) 2010 No. 1443b/K01.7/PL/2010, ITB Alumni Association Research Grant (HR IA-ITB) 2011 No. 2208c/I1.C01/PL/2011, and then, is extended by Riset Desentralisasi DIKTI-ITB 2012 No. 003.8/TL-J/DIPA/SPK/2012 and Riset KK-ITB 2012 No. 399/I.1.C01/PL/2012.

 0.15truecm